 DB SEPP Advisory Committee

-These Terms of Reference inform the creation of FSRA’s pension sector technical advisory committee known as the DB SEPP Advisory Committee.
+These Terms of Reference inform FSRA’s pension sector technical advisory committee known as the DB SEPP Advisory Committee.
 Technical advisory committees are an important part of FSRA’s stakeholder engagement process, assisting FSRA in developing better processes, guidance and approaches to its regulation of the pension sector.

 2. Mandate of the DB SEPP Advisory Committee

-We are establishing FSRA’s DB SEPP Advisory Committee (the Advisory Committee) as a standing committee.
-This committee will review issues related to the administration and regulation of defined benefit, single-employer pension plans (DB SEPPs).
-The Advisory Committee will respond to FSRA requests to:
+FSRA’s DB SEPP Advisory Committee (the Advisory Committee) is a standing committee of FSRA.
+The Advisory Committee reviews issues related to the administration and regulation of defined benefit, single-employer pension plans (DB SEPPs).
+The Advisory Committee also responds to FSRA requests to:

-- review current regulatory processes, with a view to reducing complexity and regulatory burden while improving regulatory effectiveness and ensuring members’ rights are protected;
+- review current regulatory processes and requirements (including forms) with a view to reducing complexity and undue regulatory burden while improving regulatory effectiveness and ensuring members’ rights are protected

-- look at ways to improve outcomes for plan beneficiaries and enhance their opportunity to make well-informed decisions; and
+- look at ways to improve outcomes for plan beneficiaries and enhance their opportunity to make well-informed decisions

-Equally important, the Advisory Committee will bring issues to the attention of FSRA that should, in the opinion of committee members, be addressed by FSRA or of which FSRA should be aware, or which should be brought to the attention of the Ministry of Finance (MoF).
+Equally important, the Advisory Committee brings issues to the attention of FSRA that should, in the opinion of committee members, be addressed by FSRA or of which FSRA should be aware, or which should be brought to the attention of the Ministry of Finance (MOF).

 Appointments will be made through an open nomination process posted online.
 Selections will be made by FSRA, based in part upon the experience of the individuals who apply, the component of the pension industry that they represent and other factors that FSRA may determine are relevant.
 This Advisory Committee will have a target membership of 8 - 12 members, not including FSRA and MOF participants.
-FSRA can choose to add or remove any member of the Advisory Committee at any time.
+FSRA will determine the precise size of the Advisory Committee and may add or remove any member of the Advisory Committee at any time.

-Terms for members of the Advisory Committee shall be two or three years, at the discretion of FSRA.
-To ensure continuity and turnover, the length of the terms of appointment may be staggered.
-FSRA may extend the appointment of a member beyond three years where a member has been named as the Co-Chair of the committee or where FSRA otherwise determines that it is appropriate to do so.
+Terms for members of the Advisory Committee shall be between two and four years, at the discretion of FSRA.
+To balance continuity and turnover, the length of the terms of appointment may be staggered.
+FSRA may extend the appointment of a member beyond four years where a member has been named as the Co-Chair of the Advisory Committee or where FSRA otherwise determines that it is appropriate to do so.
+No member can serve for more than two consecutive terms.

 Nominees to the Advisory Committee should be able to represent their organization’s position on relevant issues.
 Organizations cannot have more than one representative as a member of any one Advisory Committee.